NasiriMohsen/Keras_Movie_Sentiment_Analysis/README.md

 The objectives of this project are to:
 - Collect movie review data from publicly available datasets.
 - Preprocess the data using various NLP techniques.
-- Train a binary classification model using a bidirectional LSTM network.
+- Train a binary classification model.
-- Evaluate the model's performance using accuracy, precision, recall, F1-score, and confusion matrices.
+- Evaluate the model's performance.
 - Provide an interactive feature for real-time sentiment prediction on user-input movie reviews.

 ## Methodology